-Elementary Intensive Behavioral Intervention - CoSer 437
+Elementary Behavioral Intervention - CoSer 437 Full-Day

-For students in grades 1-6: Positive social-emotional growth and re-entry to traditional school setting.
-Characteristics of prospective students: Extensive history of in-school academic, social and mental health interventions have proven unsuccessful, and the student displays a pattern of disruptive behavior or commits a major violation that is not a manifestation of any disability (program does not embed special education services).
+For students in grades one through six the Elementary Behavioral Intervention program provides positive social-emotional growth and the opportunity for re-entry to a traditional school setting.
+Characteristics of prospective students include an extensive history of in-school academic, social and mental health interventions that have proven unsuccessful, and the student displays a pattern of disruptive behavior or commits a major violation that is not a manifestation of any disability.
+The program does not embed special education services.
 Additional qualifying characteristics may include: